Trovemaster/TROVE/docs/source/basissets.rst

     .....

-For a Td symmetry molecule like methane or silane, the symmetry-adapted rotational functions are obtained as linear combinations of $\ket{J,k,m}$ with $k=-J\ldots J$, spanning multiple values of :math:`k`.
-Therefore, the rotational quantum number $K$ can no longer be used for classification of these symmetrised rigid-rotor combinations.
-Instead they can be labelled  as $\ket{J,\Gamma,n}$, where $\Gamma$ is the symmetry and $n$ is a counting index:
+For a Td symmetry molecule like methane or silane, the symmetry-adapted rotational functions are obtained as linear combinations of :math:`\ket{J,k,m}` with :math:`k=-J\ldots J`, spanning multiple values of :math:`k`.
+Therefore, the rotational quantum number :math:`K` can no longer be used for classification of these symmetrised rigid-rotor combinations.
+Instead they can be labelled  as :math:`\ket{J,\Gamma,n}`, where :math:`\Gamma` is the symmetry and :math:`n` is a counting index:

 .. math::